WHAT DID THE BALFOUR DECLARATION

 cabled H. M. Government, on November 2, 1917 , its desire

-given the trusteeship, "acting on behalf of such League of Nations , as may be formed,
+that Great Britain League of Nations , as may be formed,

-to assure the development of Palestine into a Jewish
+to assure the development of Palestine

 of its sessions show that this understanding had not altered by an iota five